demyanovs/c64img/README.md

 -i - path to the input image (required)
--f - path to the file where the generated BASIC program will be stored -o - path to the output image comverted to Commodore 64 palette -dither - use the Floyd–Steinberg dithering algorithm to convert the image (by default "false")
+-f - path to the file where the generated BASIC program will be stored -o - path to the output image comverted to Commodore 64 palette -dither - use the Floyd–Steinberg dithering algorithm to convert the image Default is `false`.
 ```

 You can always run for help: